FC Wageningen: History

+FC Wageningen had the reputation of a true cup fighter.
 Its first success came on 18 June 1939, when the team won the KNVB Cup by defeating PSV Eindhoven (2–1 after extra-time) in Arnhem.
 Nine years later, on 19 June 1948, FC Wageningen once again won the Cup, this time by a win over DWV.
+After the introduction the club would reach the semi-finals another four times, three of which were as an Eerste Divisie club.